Coleridge-Initiative/big-data-and-social-science/08-TextChapter.Rmd

 As social scientists, we often deal with text data that comes from a variety of sources: open ended survey responses, phone call transcriptions, social media data, notes from electronic health records, news articles, and research publications.
 A challenge we face when dealing with these types of data is how to efficiently analyze it just like we analyze traditional tabular data.
 For example, when analyzing survey responses or electronic health records data, both of which contain narrative text (from the respondents and medical practitioners respectively), the text data often gets ignored or selectively read by the analysts (manually) and used anecdotally.
 Text analysis techniques described in this chapter allow you to use all of the data available (structured and unstructured), and incorporate large amounts of text data in your analysis.

 ---

-**Text analysis vocabulary**

-* Corpus
-* Token
-* Term
-* Frequency
-* TFIDF
-* Part of speech tags
-* Parsing
-* n-grams
-* embeddings

----

 ## How is text data different than “structured” data?

-We’re comfortable analyzing structured data that is organized as rows and columns.
-Text data, often also known as unstructured data,(footnote: this is often the term used but is a fallacy.
-There is a lot of structure in text - the structure of chapters, paragraphs, sentences, and syntax within a sentence allows you reader, to understand what we’re writing here.
-Unstructured often refers to not having defined rows and columns in our data.) is harder to analyze using traditional data analysis tools because it doesn’t come as a set of rows and columns, but instead consists of characters, words, sentences, and paragraphs.
+We’re often comfortable analyzing structured data that is organized as rows and columns.
+Text data, often also known as unstructured data,\^[this is often the term used but is a fallacy.
+There is a lot of structure in text - the structure of chapters, paragraphs, sentences, and syntax within a sentence allows you, the reader, to understand what we’re writing here.
+Unstructured often refers to not having defined rows and columns in our data.] is harder to analyze using traditional data analysis tools because it doesn’t come as a set of rows and columns, but instead consists of characters, words, sentences, and paragraphs.
 In traditional, “structured”, data, a human